-as that forecast for the overall population in the region.
-For the low-income population, the analysis used a forecast of the distribution of various income categories in 2040.
+For the purpose of the analyses, MPO staff assumed that the distribution of the minority population would remain unchanged in 2040 and that the growth rate would be the same as that forecast for the overall population in the region.
+For the low-income population, the analyses used a forecast of the distribution of various income categories in 2040.

-The process for identifying potential future disparate impacts and disproportionate burdens involves comparing the projected impacts on minority populations to those on non-income populations, and those on low-income populations to those on non-low-income populations.
+The process for identifying potential future disparate impacts and disproportionate burdens involves comparing the projected impacts on minority populations to those on non-minority populations, and those on low-income populations to those on non-low-income populations.
 First, two scenarios are run using a regional travel demand model that analyzes these metrics to identify the projected impacts of the transportation network on each of the four populations.
-One scenario is run in which the transportation network in 2040 includes the modeled projects (build scenario), and one scenario is run where the transportation network in 2040 does not include them (no-build scenario).
+One scenario is run in which the transportation network in 2040 includes the modeled projects (build scenario), and one scenario is run where the transportation network in 2040 does not include them (no-build scenario).11